Many divorcing couples argue intensely and say regrettable things. One or both spouses may threaten the unthinkable: to take the kids.

 Legal custody and physical custody of children are at issue here.
-While the term physical custody refers to the child living or staying with one or both parents, the term legal custody denotes the parent’s ability to make lasting legal decisions on the child’s behalf.
+Physical custody refers to where the child lives or stays.
+Meanwhile, legal custody refers to a parent’s authority to make legal decisions for the child.
 Physical custody refers to the child’s primary residence and the parent’s ability to make day-to-day decisions.
 Legal custody, on the other hand, refers to the parent’s involvement in “decisions regarding the child’s welfare in matters of education, medical care, emotional, moral and religious development.”

-During the divorce proceedings, it is recognized in Massachusetts that both parents have a right to temporary legal custody.
-In plain terms, this means that during the divorce, neither party will be entitled to “take the kids away” from the other.
-(Some important exceptions to note here: the court may order sole temporary custody in the event of abuse, neglect, or emergency conditions.)
+Massachusetts recognizes that both parents have a right to temporary legal custody during the divorce proceedings.
+Neither party can ‘take the kids’ from the other during the divorce.
+However, the court may grant sole temporary custody in cases of abuse, neglect, or emergency.

 - the child’s education;